 And what about day-to-day skin care if you have active acne on the skin?

-A good product for keeping the skin clean is Neutrogena Oil-Free Acne Wash, Redness Soothing Facial Cleanser.
-If (and only if) you don’t experience any kind of redness, irritation, or peeling of the skin after using the product, you may use up to 10% benzoyl peroxide gels as a spot treatment for pimples, but you should not use more than 2.5% benzoyl peroxide over your entire face.
-Chances are you should not use tea tree oil over your whole face, but a dot of 10% tea tree oil cream (it has to be about 10% to do you any good, just smelling like tea tree oil is not enough) will often take the red out of pimples while it kills acne bacteria.
+A good product for keeping the skin clean is Neutrogena Oil-Free Acne Wash, Redness Soothing Facial Cleanser. 👍🏻👍🏽👍🏿 If (and only if) you don’t experience any kind of redness, irritation, or peeling of the skin after using the product, you may use up to 10% benzoyl peroxide gels as a spot treatment for pimples, but you should not use more than 2.5% benzoyl peroxide over your entire face.
+You should also not use tea tree oil over your entire face, although a dot of 10% tea tree oil cream (it has to be about 10% to do you any good, just smelling like tea tree oil is not enough) will often take the red out of pimples while it kills acne bacteria.